 - The authorized representative satisfies other conditions prescribed by the company’s charter.

 RESPONSIBILITIES OF AN AUTHORIZED REPRESENTATIVE OF OWNERS, MEMBERS, SHAREHOLDERS BEING ORGANIZATIONS

 - The authorized representatives of owners, members, shareholders being organizations shall perform the rights and obligations of owners, members, and shareholders on their behalf at the Board of members or the General Meeting of Shareholders in accordance with this Law.
 All restrictions imposed by owners, members, shareholders upon the authorized representative’s performance of the rights and obligations of being owners, members, and shareholders shall not apply to any third party.

 - Authorized representatives must attend every meeting of the Board of members or the General Meeting of Shareholders; perform given rights and obligations in a truthful and careful manner to protect the lawful interests of the authorizing owners, members and shareholders.

 - Authorized representatives are responsible to owners, members, shareholders being organizations for failure to fulfill the obligations.
-The authorizing owners, members, and shareholders are responsible to the third party for the responsibility pertaining the rights and obligations performed by the authorized representatives.
+The authorizing owners, members, and shareholders are responsible for the third party for the responsibility pertaining to the rights and obligations performed by the authorized representatives.

 - Issuing or refusing to issue the Certificate of Business registration; requesting business founders to submit additional documents against this Law; delaying, obstructing, harassing business founders or enterprises’ operation.